Historic Cobham Village

 Today the pub retains the charm that no doubt attracted Dickens and houses a fine collection of Dickensian memorabilia.

-The village stands at the end of the Lime Avenue that leads to the great Cobham Hall, one of the finest houses in Kent, set within the 50 acres of grounds of Cobham Park, laid out by the famous landscape architect Sir Humphry Repton, with harmonizing buildings within the landscape, including the internationally important Darnley Mausoleum.
+The village stands at the end of the Lime Avenue that leads to the great Cobham Hall, one of the finest houses in Kent.
+The Hall is set within the 50 acres of grounds of Cobham Park, laid out by the famous landscape architect Sir Humphry Repton, with harmonizing buildings within the landscape, including the internationally important Darnley Mausoleum.

 St Mary Magdalene’s Church, of early English construction, contains one of the finest collections of monumental brasses in the world dating from the 1300 to 1529 and behind the church lies the 16th century Cobham College and picturesque almshouses retaining the remains of the original foundations of the college for priests founded by Sir John de Cobham in 1362 and subsequently dissolved by King Henry VIII.

-- The Yeoman’s house Sole Street, a fifteenth century timber-framed hall house, was restored by the famous Edwardian architect Sir Herbert Baker, who lived at Owletts in the early years of the 20th century.
+- The Yeoman’s house in Sole Street, a fifteenth century timber-framed hall house, which was restored by the famous Edwardian architect Sir Herbert Baker, who lived at Owletts in the early years of the 20th century.